 Operation – Spreading¶

-Determine and enter the spread amount, and how you which method you would like to use in spreading.
+Determine and enter the spread amount, as well as the method of spreading.

 In this example we would like to spread 10,000 using the 4-4-5 method.
 This will mean we should see a pattern of 4/52, 4/52 and 5/52 four times over the year.